 - Immunoglobulin therapy.
 Immunoglobulin consists of antibody proteins needed for the immune system to fight infections.
 It can either be injected into a vein through an IV line or inserted underneath the skin (subcutaneous infusion).
 IV treatment is needed every few weeks, and subcutaneous infusion is needed once or twice a week.

+Stem cell transplantation.
 Stem cell transplantation offers a permanent cure for several forms of life-threatening immunodeficiency.
-Normal stem cells are transferred to the person with immunodeficiency, giving him or her a normally functioning immune system.
-Stem cells can be harvested through bone marrow, or they can be obtained from the placenta at birth (cord blood banking).
+Normal stem cells are transferred to the person with immunodeficiency, which results in a typically functioning immune system.
+Stem cells can be harvested through bone marrow, or they can be obtained from a placenta at birth (cord blood banking).

 The stem cell donor — usually a parent or other close relative — must have body tissues that are a close biological match to those of the person with primary immunodeficiency.
 Even with a good match, however, stem cell transplants don't always work.